Lidiia92/Sprint-Challenge-Node-Express/answers.md

  #How can we partition our application into sub-applications?

- We can partion it into smaller files, where each file will be responsible for handling particualar part of the application.
+ We can partition it into smaller files, where each file will be responsible for handling particualar part of the application.